Thursday, December 26, 2024

 This depends on the jurisdiction and political will of the authorities of the country that seeks to return them.
 Obviously, large financial centers such as the US or UK, which have a lot of leverage, find this easier than other countries.

 “Corruption funds are returned only after an international investigation and a court decision.
-Before that, you still need to find where exactly these funds are “hanging”, freeze them, and this in itself is a huge set of problems.
+Before that, you still need to find where exactly these funds are “hanging” and freeze them, and this in itself is a huge set of problems.
 For example, in Nigeria and Mexico there were cases of the return of assets that were stolen by one of the presidents.
 But even according to court decisions, the criminality of the way to obtain funds that are subject to return is recognized in no more than 50% of cases,” says Yaroslav Lomakin, managing partner of the British company Honest&Bright, which has been specializing in international financial consulting for more than 20 years.

 In 2014, the UK promised to help return money stolen by Viktor Yanukovych’s entourage to Ukraine.
 The United States promised the same assistance, and some of the money was indeed returned.